Masterpaul562/BoatGame/README.md

 <summary>Artwork</summary>

 I made hundreds of drawings and artworks in the form of spritesheets and png images.
-They are used in unity a large number of ways.
-I don't know how to respond to 'how they are used'.
+The question, 'how they are used' makes little sense to me.
 They are used as art and animations, what else?
 I used Procreate and Krita for all of the art.
 </details>